ThaikiCodes/judgeabook/README.md

 The output will show you the service url, copy the service url and paste on your browser.
 The streamlit page should appear, and you can upload a picture to test the application.

+You can see your cloud run instances in https://console.cloud.google.com/run.
+Click on the frontend instance to get the URL if needed.